-“An Hour of Music” is the flagship project of the Menomadin Foundation’s social activities in Angola.
-The team’s bi-weekly meeting with street children in Luanda focuses on listening to the children, teaching new skills, and helping with a variety of problems, alongside lots of music and singing.
+“An Hour of Music” is the flagship social project of the Fundação de Arte e Cultura, Menomadin Foundation’s extension in Angola.
+The foundation’s team’s bi-weekly meeting with street children in Luanda focuses on listening to the children, teaching new skills, and helping with a variety of problems, alongside lots of music and singing.

 Angola’s reality is harsh and complex.
 One of the challenges faced is the high number of children living on the street, most of them addicted to various substances.
 Sometimes these are very young children who find themselves living on the streets, with no home to return to, and no money, food, or basic care.
 The authorities do not have enough tools or resources to deal with street children where they usually are – on the street itself.
 There are attempts to move the children to orphanages, but usually, they run back to their “home” – the street.